 If you have a yuck feeling about work, I bet it is because the work itself or the work culture are a bad match for you.
 You have so much to offer.
 Yes, YOU.
 The world needs your gifts.
 I mean it.
 You can find a better fit.
 Not overnight, but a better way is possible.

-I’ve tried all kinds of work environments from classrooms to cubicles, and many kinds of careers, and now I have landed happily with being a self-employed coach.
+I’ve tried all kinds of work environments from classrooms to cubicles, and many kinds of careers, and there were many rough patches in my work life.
+Now I have landed happily with being a self-employed coach.